crystalcommerce/Frontend-Standards/README.md

 ### <a name='perf'>Perfomance</a>

-- **HTTP Requests***: Limit the amount of requests to the page by minifiying CSS & JS.
+- **HTTP Requests**: Limit the amount of requests to the page by minifiying CSS & JS.
+You can have the server minify files with the use of config.yml
 - **Google Fonts**: You can include multiple Google Web Fonts with one `<link>` tag.
 This limits the amount of requests to their server to 1.

     *Good*